Fellowship of Catholic University Students: Founder

-Operations
+Mission and Approach

+The mission statement of FOCUS is to "know Christ Jesus and fulfill His Great Commission".
+How FOCUS does that is by sending missionaries to college campuses to encounter students and invite them into what they describe as a lifelong relationship with Jesus.

+FOCUS recruits recent college graduates and provides training in pastoral ministry before assigning these missionaries to serve on college campuses, typically in teams of four.
+Missionaries generally make an initial two-year, full-time commitment with the organization.
+FOCUS operates with the approval of the local bishop and the support of the local pastor, as well as existing campus ministries.

 The greater part of FOCUS' work occurs in Bible studies, conducted as small groups meeting weekly to discuss a Scripture passage, typically led by a missionary for the organization.
-The organization calls this small-group model "the method modeled by the master," that is, it purports to base its modes of evangelization on Jesus' actions in the gospels.
+The organization calls this small-group model "the method modeled by the master," that is, it purports to base its modes of evangelization on Jesus' actions in the Gospels.
 FOCUS Bible studies are either all-male or all-female.
 Meetings generally follow formats and lesson plans distributed by the organization and made available online.
 A Bible study leader will typically meet one-on-one with a couple of select members once a week outside of study sessions in what are called "discipleship" sessions.

-Missionaries are typically recent graduates who have some experience with the organization's Bible studies as undergraduates, who dedicate a year or two of service stationed on a campus with a FOCUS program.
-Missionaries, who make a living by fundraising salaries, undergo a five-week training program at the organization's Denver Support Center the summer prior to their assignments.
+Missionaries are typically recent graduates who have some experience with the organization's Bible studies as undergraduates, who dedicate two years of service on a campus with a FOCUS program.
+Missionaries, who make a living by fundraising salaries, undergo a five-week training program the summer prior to their assignments.

-Beginning in 1999, FOCUS began to host a series of alternating conferences.
+Conferences and Events

+Beginning in 1999, FOCUS began hosting its own conferences, featuring high-profile speakers, sponsors and exhibitors, and organized programming for students, young adults, and catechists.
+The organization developed two primary conferences, the larger SEEK conference and the smaller SLS (Student Leadership Summit).
 The larger of the two, SEEK, is largely educational and social in nature.
 The smaller Student Leadership Summit (SLS) was more directly aimed at training undergraduates and other young and ministerial professionals in the organization's methods.
-Both conferences feature high-profile speakers, exhibitors, and social events.

 The organization has hosted both conferences since 1999, with the final SLS held in 2019 and SEEK becoming annual.
 Due to the COVID-19 pandemic, the in-person 2021 and 2022 nationwide conferences were cancelled, prompting some universities to join together at common locations to watch livestreamed talks.
 In 2023, SEEK was again held in-person at The Dome at America's Center, where it returned for 2024 instead of changing locations like past years.

 The organization also hosts service trips and retreats scheduled to coincide with typical undergraduate term breaks.